Floquet engineering of topological phase transitions in quantum spin Hall $\alpha$-$T_{3}$ system

 In order to investigate how $\mathcal{H}_{\text{st}}$ affects the system topology, we choose to discuss and compare the spin-polarized zigzag nanoribbon band structures and Hall conductance of regions $1$ (band occupancy number-independent) and $6$ (band occupancy number-dependent).
 Figures \ref{fig:fig6.pdf} (b) and (c) depict the spin-polarized zigzag nanoribbon band structures and Hall conductance of regions $1$ and $6$ respectively.
 Firstly, it can be noticed that for both regions, the system is gapless (gapped) between the middle and bottom (top and middle) bands.
-The band asymmetry depicted in both Figs. \ref{fig:fig6.pdf} (b) and (c), in contrast to Fig. \ref{fig:fig6.pdf} (a), implies particle-hole symmetry breaking by $\mathcal{H}_{\text{st}}$.
+The band asymmetry depicted in both Figs. \ref{fig:fig6.pdf} (b) and (c), in contrast to Fig. \ref{fig:fig6.pdf} (a), implies the breaking of symmetry with respect to the center of energy-momentum plane by $\mathcal{H}_{\text{st}}$.

 For region $1$, the system is gapped for each spin component between the middle-bottom and top-middle bands.
 Within the spin-specific band gaps, the Fermi level crosses one chiral edge state for each spin component which manifests as plateaus in their respective Hall conductance at $G_{xy}^{\uparrow}/G_{0} = G_{xy}^{\downarrow}/G_{0} = -1$.
 The charge and spin Hall conductance plateau at $G_{xy}/G_{0} = -2$ and $G_{xy}^{s}/G_{0} = 0$ respectively for $E_{F} > 0$ due to the presence of the top-middle band gap.